Pets are often full-fledged family members, so any family emergency plan must include them to be truly complete.

 Because evacuation shelters generally don’t accept pets except for service animals, you must plan ahead to ensure that your family and pets have a safe place to stay.
 Don’t wait until disaster strikes to do your research.

-Check with friends or relatives outside your immediate area.
-Ask if they would be able to shelter you and your animals or just your animals.
+- Check with friends or relatives outside your immediate area.
+Ask if they would be able to shelter you and your animals.

 Make a list of boarding facilities and veterinary offices that might be able to shelter animals in emergencies; include 24-hour telephone numbers.